 For millions of people, chronic illnesses and depression are facts of life.
-A chronic illness is a condition that lasts for a very long time and usually cannot be cured completely, although some illnesses can be controlled through diet, exercise, and certain medications.
+A chronic illness is a condition that lasts for a very long time and usually cannot be cured completely, although some illnesses can be controlled or managed through lifestyle (diet and exercise) and certain medications.
 Examples of chronic illnesses include diabetes, heart disease, arthritis, kidney disease, HIV/AIDS, lupus, and multiple sclerosis.

-Chronic Illness and Depression: What Chronic Conditions Trigger Depression?
+What Chronic Conditions Trigger Depression?

 Research on chronic illnesses and depression indicates that depression rates are high among patients with chronic conditions: